YOUR RIGHT to receive an education AND benefit FROM our NATION’S educational institutions IS FUNDAMENTAL – PROTECT AND

-Indeed, an education not only prepares a person for his or her social interactions throughout life but it also provides the tools to pursue a meaningful calling.
+Indeed, an education not only prepares a person for his or her social interactions throughout life, but it also provides the tools to pursue a meaningful calling.
 Fundamentally, a person has a right to receive an education and benefit from academic institutions and programs and free from unlawful influences, including discrimination and harassment on the basis of race, color, national origin, sex, disability, or age.
 A person also has right the right to due process and to be treated fairly in academic proceedings, including with respect to disciplinary and misconduct charges.
 A person should have the comfort of knowing his or her school is acting not only in the way the law requires but also in the way the school itself has promised it will act, including through its own policies, procedures, and contractual obligations.

 Unfortunately, many schools break their promises.
 And discrimination still exists today, whether overt or subtle, and it has the ability to affect a person’s education and life permanently.
 In many cases, discrimination and accompanying harassment, whether by faculty or other students, can have a devastating impact on a person.
-As a Virginia education lawyer, we make it our mission to ensure that schools, colleges, and universities are in compliance with their legal obligations and providing a legal and safe environment.
-When an educational institution fails to meet, is indifferent to, or simply refuses to meet its obligations, whether legal, contractual, or otherwise, then our objective is to step in and protect the rights of those students affected.
-As a Virginia education lawyer, that is what we do.
+As a Virginia education law firm, we make it our mission to ensure that schools, colleges, and universities are in compliance with their legal obligations and providing a legal and safe environment.
+When an educational institution fails or simply refuses to meet its obligations, then our objective is to step in and protect the rights of those students affected.
+That is what we do.

-A school’s obligations to students and others arise under various federal laws, including but not limited to:
+A school’s obligations to students arise under various federal AND STATE laws, including but not limited to: